 The countries of western and eastern Europe have dominated Olympic Modern Pentathlon, with Hungary and Sweden particularly prominent.
 Indeed, between the Stockholm 1912 and Los Angeles 1932 Games, Swedish athletes won 13 of the 15 medals available.

 Medallists in recent years have come from a greater range of countries and continents - indeed, six different teams were represented on the podium in both the men's and women's competitions at London 2012 and Rio 2016, with medals going back to Asia, South America and Oceania.
 At the latter Games, Russia's Aleksander Lesun and Chloe Esposito from Australia took the respective gold medals.
 Great Britain's female modern pentathletes have won at least one medal in four of the five stagings.

 It will be fascinating to see whether this trend continues at Tokyo 2020 or the sport's historically strong nations return to prominence.

 No matter their level of preparation and skill, one factor is beyond the control of any modern pentathlete.
 What is it?Answer

 A：Which horse they ride.

-Riders must quickly understand their horse's personality and develop a relationship.
-While every competitor hopes for a horse that suits them well, it really is down to the luck of the draw.
+Riders must quickly understand their horse's personality and develop a relationship during a 20-minute warm-up.
+While every competitor hopes for a horse that suits them well, there is an element of luck in the draw.

 - Musashino Forest Sport Plaza